David-LeK/vietnamese-historical-events/timelines_en.md

 *   **Jun.
 12, 1388:** Emperor Trần Phế Đế was deposed, then imprisoned at Tư Phúc Pagoda and later killed on the orders of Emperor Emeritus Trần Nghệ Tông and Hồ Quý Ly.
 *   **Dec.
 16, 1388:** Trần Nghệ Tông's son, Trần Ngung (later Emperor Trần Thuận Tông), ascended the throne.
 *   **1390:** General Tran Khat Chan commanded the battle on the Hai Trieu River (Luoc River), using firearms to kill the Champa king Che Bong Nga.
+*   **04/1396:** Under the policy led by Hồ Quý Ly (when he was Prime Minister), the royal court issued paper money called "Thông bảo hội sao."
+This was the first time paper money was circulated in Vietnam.
+*   **01/1397:** Hồ Quý Ly implemented the land limitation policy (hạn điền), restricting the amount of private land owned by princes and aristocrats (no more than 10 mẫu—a unit of area).
+*   **03/1397:** Hồ Quý Ly began constructing the Western Capital (Tây Đô) (Hồ Dynasty Citadel, Vĩnh Lộc, Thanh Hóa) and prepared to move the capital city.
 *   **Apr.
 1397:** Under the direction of Ho Quy Ly, the court carried out major administrative reforms, changing routes (lo) to circuits (tran) and reorganizing the levels of prefectures (phu), sub-prefectures (chau), and districts (huyen).
 *   **1398:** For the first time in history, the court ordered a nationwide land survey.
 *   **April 1398:** Ho Quy Ly forced Emperor Tran Thuan Tong to abdicate in favor of his two-year-old son, Tran Thieu De, and then forced him to retire to a secluded place in Thanh Hoa.